kjs29/demystify-elliott-wave-theory/README.md

 More research can be done regarding this such as, in a 5 minute timeframe chart, test the association between the current 1 hour timeframe candle's low and other 5 minute timeframe variables.

-If we were to investigate 1 hour candle's low's behavior, would the current candle's low occur more in the first 30 minutes or the second 30 minutes?
+If we were to investigate 1 hour candle's low behavior, would the current candle's low occur more in the first 30 minutes or the second 30 minutes?
 Does the timing of formation of low associate with any particular variable?
 What are confounding factors in any seemingly meaningful observations?

 <a name="why_neighboring_lows">3.</a>

 The choice to capture waves identified by neighboring lows was based on the desire to accurately test motive waves in Elliott Waves Theory.
 According to the book, motive waves are formed by neighboring lows, rather than non-adjacent ones.
 Including non-adjacent lows in wave detection could lead to miscounting previous waves, thus deviating from the hypothesis (Does the subsequent wave after low 2 exceed the high of wave 1?).
 In the real world, however, more complexities are added, so it will be insightful to investigate all the possible waves.
-This can be achieved by considering combination, choosing 2 out of total number of local lows, since order does not matter and numbers are naturally sorted in any pairs of two.
+This can be achieved by considering combinations, choosing 2 out of total number of local lows, since order does not matter and numbers are naturally sorted in any pairs of two.

 ## References